If you want to grow faster,

 How to identify your Ideal Client in 4 simple steps:

 1. Ask your people who their favorite clients are?

 This gives you the important soft side of your ideal clients.
 Employees want to work with people they like.
-Clients like to work with people who are easy to do business.
+Clients like to work with people who are easy to do business with.

-2. Do a profitability assessment, not just revenue ranking of your client portfolio.
+2. Do a profitability assessment, not just a revenue ranking of your client portfolio.

 Revenue is important, but make sure you quantify “unseen” client costs.
 Account for consuming disproportionate resources, eating up time, demanding out-of-scope services, returning unusually high amounts of product, requiring corrections, requiring write-offs, paying late, contesting expenses, requiring special orders, changing agreements, ignoring timely actions, etc.